JOIN OUR MAILING LIST!

 BIOGRAPHY

-WAY THROUGH are a pastoral punk duo originally from Shropshire, now residing in London.
+WAY THROUGH are Claire Titley and Christopher Tipton, a pastoral punk duo originally from Shropshire, now residing in London.
 Informed by the field as much as the flyover, Way Through write songs which phase in and out with guitar, tapes, damaged drums and vocals.
 Using wrong-footed repetition, rapid interplay and free-looping happenstance the band create a ragged yet intuitive tapestry of sound.
-Their songs walk the streets of market towns, wait forever at bus stops and lose themselves in edgelands.

 RELEASES